-2.2.2 The Local Transport Need
+1.3.3.2 The Local Transport Need

-The local transport need supporting the Proposed Scheme is summarised in this Section, with the existing baseline transport environment presented in further detail in Chapter 6 (Traffic & Transport).
+The local transport need supporting the Proposed Scheme is summarised in this Section, with the existing baseline transport environment presented in further detail in Chapter 6 (Traffic and Transport) in Volume 2 of the EIAR.

 There are sections along the route of the Proposed Scheme with poor bus priority resulting in poor journey time reliability particularly at peak times.
-Automatic Vehicle Locator (AVL) data from existing bus services operating along the Proposed Scheme corridor has been used to examine the current standard deviation for bus services along the corridor, as shown in Table 2.1.
+Automatic Vehicle Locator (AVL) data from existing bus services operating along the Proposed Scheme corridor has been used to examine the current standard deviation for bus services along the corridor, as shown in Table 1.1

-Table 2.1: Current Bus Jouney Time Standard Deviation (Minutes)
+Table 1.1: Current Bus Journey Time Standard Deviation (Minutes)